RTPeat/GitPresentation/PITCHME.md

 @ul
 - Many other version control systems store information as details of changes to files
-- Git thinks of its data more like a set of snapshots of a miniature file system, called a commit
+- Git thinks of its data more like a set of snapshots of a miniature file system, called commits
 - It uses links for unchanged files saving space
 - It only stores the changes not complete files
-- The git miniature file system will not have all the files in the real file system
+- The git miniature file system can ignore files so you can keep binaries and temporary VS files out of the repo
 @ulend

 ---